HobbyTown USA

 Hobby Town Unlimited, Inc. is an American retail hobby, collectibles, and toy store chain headquartered in Lincoln, Nebraska.
 There are more than 105 HobbyTown franchise stores located in 39 states in the United States.

-Most stores offer a full line of radio control hobbies, scale models, games, toys, educational items, paints, tools and model railroad items.
-The stores also carry seasonal items such as rockets, pinewood derby cars, educational toys, and kites.
-The website for HobbyTown provides E-commerce for customers worldwide.

 History

 Thom Walla, Merlin Hayes, and Mary Hayes founded HobbyTown Unlimited, Inc. in 1985 and opened the first franchise store in 1986.

-As of 2023, HobbyTown USA has 106 franchise stores are located in 35 states in the continental United States.
+As of 2023, HobbyTown USA had 106 franchise stores are located in 35 states in the continental United States.
 The company describes itself as the largest brick-and-mortar hobby retailer in the world.

-RadioShack

-On July 13, 2018, RadioShack announced they would start opening "express stores" in HobbyTown locations in hopes to bring RadioShack "back to the suburbs".
-About 80 out of the 110 stores at the time decided to carry RadioShack products.